evmts/tevm-monorepo/plugins/ts-plugin/README.md

 ### Configuration

 - Add @evmts/ts-plugin to your `plugins` array in `compilerOptions`
-- if `foundry.toml` or `hardhat` config is not in the same directory as the ts-config pass in a relative path to the the project root as `project` config option
+- if `foundry.toml` config is not in the same directory as the ts-config pass in a relative path to the the project root as `project` config option

 ```json
 {